ke46138/besednik_android/README.md

 * Consider buying paid support: https://tinode.co/support.html
 * If you are a software developer, send us your pull requests with bug fixes and new features.
 * If you use the app and discover bugs or missing features, let us know by filing bug reports and feature requests.
 Vote for existing feature requests you find most valuable.
-* If you speak a language other than English, [translate](https://github.com/tinode/chat/blob/devel/docs/translations.md#android) the apps into your language.
+* If you speak a language other than English and Russian, [translate](https://github.com/tinode/chat/blob/devel/docs/translations.md#android) the apps into your language.
 You may also review and improve existing translations.
 * If you are a UI/UX expert, help us polish the app UI.
 * Use it: install it for your colleagues or friends at work or at home.
 Please [contact us](https://tinode.co/contact) if you want to participate in [closed testing](https://support.google.com/googleplay/android-developer/answer/9845334?hl=en).